Allbirds Inc. (BIRD) Shares Up Despite Recent Market Volatility

-Allbirds Inc. (NASDAQ: BIRD)’s stock price has increased by 4.21 compared to its previous closing price of 1.07.
+Allbirds Inc. (NASDAQ: BIRD)’s stock price has increased by 1.77 compared to its previous closing price of 1.13.
+However, the company has seen a gain of 8.49% in its stock price over the last five trading days.
 Barron’s reported on 03/10/23 that Allbirds’ Earnings Disappointed.
 The Stock Is Plummeting.

 Is It Worth Investing in Allbirds Inc. (NASDAQ: BIRD) Right Now?

-Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 12 as “hold,” and 0 as “sell.”
+Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 12 as “hold,” and 0 as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio